-Sutton Council have new powers through the Flood and Water Management Act 2010.
+Sutton Council has new powers through the Flood and Water Management Act 2010.

 The types of work that might use this power include:

-The works are allowed to increase the amount of water below the ground or potential for flooding, as long as the benefits of the work outweigh the harmful consequences.
+The works are allowed to increase the amount of water below the ground or the potential for flooding.
+This is as long as the benefits of the work outweigh the harmful consequences.

 Work must meet the following four conditions:

 The work is in the interest of either:

 the preservation of cultural heritage or